rust-lang/book/nostarch/chapter19.md

 indicating the units of a value.
 You saw an example of using newtypes to indicate units in Listing 19-15: recall that the `Millimeters` and `Meters` structs wrapped `u32` values in a newtype.
-If we wrote a function with a parameter of type `Millimeters`, we couldn’t compile a program that accidentally tried to call that function with a value of type `Meters` or a plain `u32`.
+If we wrote a function with a parameter of type `Millimeters`, we wouldn’t be able to compile a program that accidentally tried to call that function with a value of type `Meters` or a plain `u32`.